AiJared/Data-Science-2-Banknote-Authentication/README.md

 ![Screenshot 2022-12-31 113901](https://user-images.githubusercontent.com/78556152/210130723-efbdf2d1-c6c4-456c-be50-fb19a892c293.png)

 From the above histograms, Kurtosis is positively skewed while Entropy is negatively skewed.
 Variance is multimodal, target is bimodal while skewness is random.

+## Splitting Data and Training the Model

+All independent variables are assigned to X while the dependent variable "Target" is assigned to y.

+80% of the dataset is used for training and the remaining 20% for testing